wrkzcoin/wrkzcoin/LITESNAPSHOT.md

 - **A third export, from someone else's build.** Closes the gap above, and is what a published digest should rest on.
 - **An imported node against a natively synced one** at the same `H`, compared under `--snapshot-stats`.
+The two agree on total size to within half a percent, but that is not the same as agreeing table by table.
 Expect one difference and only one: the `amountId -> amount` records under `"h"`, whose ids an importer assigns in ascending amount order rather than in the order a syncing node first met each amount.
 Nothing reads them back.
+- **A wallet against an imported node.** Everything in [LITENODE.md](LITENODE.md) about scan floors and stalled syncs should hold unchanged, because after the restart this is an ordinary lite node - but no wallet has been pointed at one.
 - **Refusal paths.** A truncated file, a bit-flipped one, one whose digest is not in the table, one for the wrong height, one for the wrong chain, and one aimed at a database that already holds a chain - each refused without writing anything.